 2-ASTM B117 1000 hours salt spray testing (and even > 2400 hours rating 10).

 The corrosion resistance of the very hard (Hv eff.
-2200 ) Lunac 2+ coating is very durable, partly because unique compressive stresses keep Lunac 2+ coatings micro-crack free.
-The exceptionally high degree of bonding with the substrate (for these types of hard coatings) makes Lunac 2+ withstand the harshest environment (chipping, point loads).
+2100 ) Lunac 2+ coating is very durable, partly because unique compressive stresses keep Lunac 2+ coatings micro-crack free.
+The exceptionally high degree of bonding with the substrate makes Lunac 2+ to withstand the harshest environment (point loads).
 See the following picture displaying the Lunac 2+ surface after very harsh and 7 years outdoor application.
 The resistance to scratches is remarkable.
 Seals (and even the hardest hard fiber guide rings) barely interact with Lunac 2+.
-Because of this, another important application for Lunac 2+ is on the shafts of (slurry) pumps.
-The Lunac 2+ process is straightforward for these types of machine parts.
-Consequently the cost equals that of conventional chromium-nickel coatings and is consequently much more valuable than the most comparable HVOF ceramic plating.
-Normally finished Lunac 2+ coatings have a roughness of Ra = 0.1-0.3 µm (0.0039-0.0118") and do not need any post treatment.
+Because of this and the good coating heat conductance, another important application for Lunac 2+ is on the shafts of (slurry) pumps and high speed cylinders.
+The plating cost equals that of conventional chromium-nickel coatings and is consequently much affordable than most comparable HVOF ceramic plating systems.
+Normally finished Lunac 2+ coatings show a roughness of Ra = 0.1-0.3 µm (0.0039-0.0118") and do not need any post treatment.
 See the detailed report on the application of Lunac 2+ on hydraulic systems.

 One of the most outspoken Lunac 2+ duplex characteristic is the damage resistance due to the anti-sub surface corrosion effect which is hardly ever recorded with a hard coating.